-Not all alimony payments, however qualify as deductions.
+However, not all alimony payments qualify as deductions.
 The IRS imposes seven requirements on taxpayers seeking to deduct alimony payments:

-1. Make payments in money.
-You must make payments in cash or by check to or for the benefit of a spouse or former spouse.
+1. Make payments in cash or by check.
+You must pay alimony by cash or check for the benefit of a spouse or former spouse.
 The value of in-kind alimony—for example, giving your spouse your car—isn’t deductible.

 2. Follow the documents and designate payments as tax-deductible.
 Make payments in accordance with a divorce document, such as a marital settlement agreement, separation agreement, court order, or divorce judgment.
-Payments made under to a temporary order or also qualify.
+Payments made under to a temporary support order also qualify.
 (Section 71 of the Internal Revenue Code.)
-Just make sure your documents mention the amount to be paid and describe it as alimony or maintenance.
-The documents should also clearly label the payments as deductible by the payor and taxable to the recipient
+Just make sure your documents state the amount to be paid and describe it as alimony, spousal support, or spousal maintenance.
+The documents should also clearly label the payments as deductible by the payor spouse and taxable to the recipient spouse.

 3. Don’t characterize payments as child support or a part of a property settlement.
 Child support payments, unlike alimony, are never tax deductible.
 So be sure that alimony payments are not tied in any way to support of your children.
 For example, if you agree that alimony will end when your child becomes an adult, you run the risk that the IRS will reclassify past alimony as nondeductible child support.
 Your past alimony deductions would be disallowed, and you would owe back taxes.
 Similarly, if a payment is seen as part of your division of marital property, it’s not tax deductible.

 4. Specify that payments end at the recipient’s death.
 The marital settlement agreement or judgment must provide that alimony payments terminate when the recipient dies.
 (The document can also provide that the alimony obligation ends when the payor dies.)
 Most payors also have the right to terminate alimony if the recipient remarries.